PET HEALTH

 • Diarrhea

-Cats who are allergic to frunevetmab and cats who are breeding, pregnant, or lactating are advised to seek other medication.2
+Cats who are allergic to frunevetmab and cats who are breeding, pregnant, or lactating are advised to seek other medication.3

 Does Your Cat Need Solensia?
 MetLife Pet Can Help

 As cats age, moving around can become difficult or even painful.
 Solensia is a medication that could provide a better quality of life for cats with OA.
-To help make Solensia more affordable, consider investing in cat insurance with MetLife Pet.3
+To help make Solensia more affordable, consider enrolling in a cat insurance policy from MetLife Pet.

 Pet Insurance Can Help Cover Pet Injury & Illness Costs